Only Castles Burning (Don’t Let It Bring You Down)

 As a preface, this provocation has been a nightmare to pin down.
 It’s drawn from two decades of interrogating systems, cultures, economies, and many years of red wine summits with colleagues.

 My ancestors come from the area in WA now known as the wheatbelt.
 I was born and raised on Wurundjeri Country in Narrm where I reside now.
 Darwin is a very special place.
-For me it became a haven in cascading a crisises and a place of transformation.
-Connecting me to myself, family and nature between 2019 and 2023.
+For me it became a haven in cascading crises and a place of transformation.
+Darwin reconnected me to myself, family and nature between 2019 and 2023.

-For that I will always be grateful to the land and the communities in this incredible territory.
+For that I will always be grateful to the land and communities in this incredible territory.

 I was involved in my first event at 16.
 My first paid gig came at the age of 21.
 I’m 42 now, so for at least half my life I've legitimately been involved in the arts.